Tuesday, July 14, 2015

 Pamela was ecstatic.
 “We’re visiting a witch, a real witch?
 Please tell us about it.”

 “A practice passed through successive generations.
 Spanish monks introduced Catholicism to the region.
-Since then, the native’s belief in the spirit world has become intertwined with the Catholic view of God.”
+Since then, the native’s belief in the spirit world has intertwined with the Catholic view of God.”

 Raymond said, “Such as?”

 “The evil eye.
 The Pueblo and Navajo believe wizards and witches own the power to harm by gazing at you.
 The power of the evil eye.
-They wear amulets and talismans, Catholic crosses or votives to protect them from this power.
+They wear amulets and talismans, Catholic crosses, or votives to protect them from this power.
 They commingle Catholicism with their beliefs when they invoke spirits of the earth and moon.”

 “And our visit to the witch. . .”

 A church bounded the west end of the coyote-fenced enclosure.
 Steinhart crossed the narrow bridge, careful of the roaming horses and mongrel dogs.
-He stopped by the largest adobe structure, opened the door and stepped out.
+He stopped by the largest adobe structure, opened the door, and stepped out.

 “Wear these,” he said.